routerarchitects/ow-common-mods/fiber/middleware/auth/README.md

 ### Validation Flow

-1. Reads internal caller header (`X-INTERNAL-NAME` provides caller metadata)
+1. Reads internal caller header (`X-INTERNAL-NAME` must be non empty, provides caller metadata only.
+It is not used in auth)
 2. Reads API key header (`X-API-KEY` by default for authentication)
 3. Compares with configured `ExpectedAPIKey` (constant-time comparison)